jinay1991/CarND-Vehicle-Detection/README.md

 #### 2. Discuss deep learning approach.
 How deep learning out-performs SVM results with real-time processing?

 In above section I have learned how object localization/detection can be done with `hog` + `svm` + `search_window` technique but this technique seems to have lot of fall backs in terms of speed and accuracy.
-As you can see in my result video, entire pipeline process at `~1-2fps` without any parallism which is far from the real-time, whereas self-driving car needs to detect object in real-time (`~15-20fps`) on my Dell Machine (i7 + 32GB RAM + 4GB NVIDIA Quadro M1200 GPU).
+As you can see in my result video, entire pipeline process at `~1-2fps` without any parallism which is far from the real-time, whereas self-driving car needs to detect object in real-time (`~15-20fps`) on my Intel i7.

 Although with Deep Learning Models such as `YOLO (You Only Look Once)` and `SSD (Single Shot Detection)` out-performs Object Detection tasks at speed of `~20fps` without batch.
 This are really decent figures for Self-Driving Cars to work.
 Hence I attempted to do inference with pretrained model of `SSD (MobileNet v2)` trained on `MSCOCO` dataset.